 Note that this procedure requires only matrix $\mathbf{R}_1$ and the new row $\mathbf{x}_{\star}$.
 When $m$ rows, $\mathbf{U}_\star \in \mathbb{R}^{m \times p}$, are added to $\mathbf{X}$, as in equation \eqref{eq:qr_add_block_rows}, the analogous of equation \eqref{eq:24} becomes

-Analogously to the previous case, the QR factorisation of matrix $\mathbf{X}^+$ is obtained by sequentially setting to zero the $m$ rows $\mathbf{U}_{\star}$ of the right-hand side of equation \eqref{eq:123}.
+Analogously to the previous case, the QR factorization of matrix $\mathbf{X}^+$ is obtained by sequentially setting to zero the $m$ rows $\mathbf{U}_{\star}$ of the right-hand side of equation \eqref{eq:123}.
 Specifically, new matrix $\mathbf{R}_1^+$ can be obtained as follows

 where $\mathbf{H}_i(j,k)$, $i = 1,2, \dots, p$, is the Householder matrix with normal vector $\mathbf{v}_i(j, k) \in \mathbb{R}^{p+m}$ defined in equation (\ref{eq:householder_generic}).
 Eventually, the upper triangular sub-matrix $\mathbf{R}_1^+ \in \mathbb{R}^{p \times p}$ is selected.